john-dufrene-dev/sonata-platform/README.md

 - To upload youtube video https is required (Google API)
 - Error return JSON response when upload media in CKEditorType ref: "#1" in 'App\Controller\Admin\Media\CustomUploadCKEditorController'
 - Return just one toaster in template 'bundles\SonataTwigBundle\FlashMessage\render.html.twig' : @todo
-- "doctrine/inflector": "1.3.1" require for the moment because have many depreciations, waiting update packages dependencies (IN PROGRESS)

 ```